ivandon15/Peptide-Related/README.md

-# Peptide Data Process Utils
+# Peptide Related
+Contains some peptide data utils tool and some models or tasks related to peptides.

 ## Cyclic Peptide Related
 1. filter_cyclic_peptide.py: You can use this py to find the cyclic postion of one sequence by using its PDB file